hagen-larsen-hl/3MusketeersAndARifleman/docs/ProjectPlan.md

  - Customer Confidentiality:
     - Likelihood: Low
     - Severity: Med
     - Consequence: Customer information being accessible by users other than the employee who accepts the job is a confidentiality issue for the customer.
-For example, the exact address of the job.
+For example, the contact information for the customer.
-    - Work-Around: Only allow exact information about a customer to become available to the employee who accepts the job after they accept it.
-Allow zip code to be seen before acceptance of the job.
+    - Work-Around: Only allow exact contact information about a customer to become available to the employee who accepts the job after they accept it.
+Allow address to be seen before acceptance of the job.

  - Database Structure:
     - Likelihood: Low
     - Severity: High
     - Consequences: Inaccurate database administration would lead to issues with account balances, employee schedules, and user reviews.
     - Work-Around: N/A. The application will not be able to function without an adequate database structure and proper database administration.

+    ## Configuration Management Plan
+    Reference the README.md file for the configuration management plan.